 The aims of this block are to bring an awareness of the relationship between the plant world and the seasons; to see how the plant stands between the mineral and animal kingdoms; to look again at the geometry in plants and begin to practise observation skills.
 We might draw the life cycle of a typical flowering plant, as well as the various parts of the plant and flower.
 In both cases, we are looking at what flowering plants have in common, so that the children have an idea of what is typical before beginning to look at individual species and how they deviate from the 'norm'.
 This gives them a cohesive, basic picture and then they are able to notice when something isn't like that, and to ask why.

 Classroom discussions can go into how the environment affects plants, what you would expect to find under certain conditions and why.
-Then, when we go out and look, we can see that, sure enough, flowering plants like to grow in sunny places; mushrooms like dark, damp places where there is something rotting for them to feed on; when flowers grow in shady places they are often blue; that bulb plants have finished flowering before the hot weather comes, while herbaceous plants are only just beginning to come up.
+Then, when we go out and look, we can see that, sure enough, flowering plants grow in sunny places; mushrooms like dark, damp places where there is something rotting for them to feed on; that bulb plants have finished flowering before the hot weather comes, while herbaceous plants are only just beginning to come up.

-So we have begun to study the kingdoms of nature - the animals that fly over and walk on the earth's surface and, moving one step closer to the earth itself, the plants that spring out of it.
+So we have begun to study the kingdoms of nature - the animals that fly over and walk on the earth's surface and, moving one step closer to the earth itself: the plants that spring out of it.
 As the children become more aware of, and more at home in their own growing bodies, the science blocks provide a reflection of their changing inner experience.
 Next year we will penetrate the earth itself, with Mineralogy.

-The twelfth year of a child's life is a kind of limbo; he is no longer really a child, but he is not yet a teenager, and adulthood is still a long way off.
+The twelfth year of a child's life is a kind of limbo; they are no longer really children, but also not yet teenagers, and adulthood is still a long way off.
 After the challenge of the tenth year, comes the struggle to establish some balance and order, which is more or less achieved during Class 5.
 Then comes puberty, bringing another onslaught of emotions and physical changes that are difficult to deal with, both for the children themselves and the adults around them.
 What they have learned from their earlier experience is that the situation needs to be controlled, so, in Class 6, this is their response.
 But, as with everything at this age, it is somewhat heavy-handed and naïve.